DataVizForAll/datavizforall.github.io/_pages/syllabus.md

  - Combine Data into One Column
  - Extract Tables from PDFs
 - Prepare for Clean Up quiz, to be taken during any 2-hour period before Sun 9pm on [Moodle](https://moodle.trincoll.edu)
-- Outreach Opportunity #1: [Register](https://www.eventbrite.com/e/watch-fighting-for-home-how-housing-policy-keeps-connecticut-segregated-tickets-955841476587?aff=oddtdtcreator) for Wed Sept 25th 6:30pm film and panel discussion - details below
+- Outreach Opportunity #1: [Register](https://www.eventbrite.com/e/watch-fighting-for-home-how-housing-policy-keeps-connecticut-segregated-tickets-955841476587?aff=oddtdtcreator) for Wed Sept 25th 6:30pm housing film and panel discussion - see details below

 ### Wed Sept 25
-- Review Build 1 student responses
+- Review Build 1
 - In-class: Social Explorer Tutorial to Download and Clean Census/American Community Survey town-level data](https://docs.google.com/document/d/1dVpz6rSvS7J8YUM3lIwEjmtFef_lM1nqI9WMrqdsuMo/edit)
-- TODO Add instructions for tract-level data
+- TODO add tract-level instructions
   - What levels of US Census data are publicly available?
 See [HODV chapter](https://handsondataviz.org/guiding.html)
   - How is US Census data "socially constructed"?
 See [HODV chapter](https://handsondataviz.org/question.html)
-- Assign random pairs to Build 2: Find and Clean Data, due date TBA worth 5 points.
+- Assign random pairs to Build 2: Find and Clean Data.
+Start your co-authored Google Sheet, and include links to any co-authored Google Sheets, set to *anyone can comment*, and paste onto our Build document.
+Due Sunday Sept 29th 9pm (same deadline as the quiz, so plan ahead) worth 5 points.
 - Outreach Opportunity #1: [Register](https://www.eventbrite.com/e/watch-fighting-for-home-how-housing-policy-keeps-connecticut-segregated-tickets-955841476587?aff=oddtdtcreator) and attend tonight's 6:30pm film at Cinestudio, "Fighting for Home: How Housing Policy Keeps Connecticut Segregated."
 Say hello at me at the event, then email me a one-paragraph specific response about something you notice in the film, and a one-paragraph specific response about how a panelist responded to a question, and you will be exempted from Quiz #10 later this semester.

 ### Mon Sept 30